getify/foi-lang/test-new-tokenizer/Lexical-Grammar-Combinator-Implementation.md

 (sign required).
 The hidden `<IntegerLit>` union covers either sign and is used at sites that accept both.

-Three options were considered for how to express this:

-1. **Inline char-level shape in the syn EBNF.** Verbose; the syn grammar reaches into char-level fragments where it should be operating on tokens.
-Rejected.
-2. **Hidden lex helper named `<PositiveIntLit>` referenced from syn under concat, with the syn impl applying a value-shape regex predicate to a Number token.** Round-trippable as EBNF but the syn impl needs an out-of-band "gate on token value" step that isn't expressible as pure combinator composition.
-   Rejected.
-3. **Emit `PositiveIntegerLit` and `NegativeIntegerLit` as their own token types at the lex layer.** The shape restriction is encoded by the token type directly; the syn grammar references the type with no gate.
-Adopted.

-The syntactic EBNF in `Syntactic-Grammar.md` has no value-shape gates anywhere.
-Every visible production maps to a combinator form by direct textual translation.
-The integer-lit token types are load-bearing for the project goal of mechanical round-trippability of the syntactic grammar.
+The rationale: encoding the shape restriction as a token type keeps the syntactic grammar free of value-shape gates.
+Every visible syn production maps to a combinator form by direct textual translation; nowhere does the syn impl need an out-of-band "gate on this token's value" step.
+This is load-bearing for the mechanical round-trippability of `Syntactic-Grammar.md`.

 The implementation uses three productions and a hidden union: